godaddy/gasket/packages/gasket-lint-plugin/README.md

 ## Usage

-The plugin will add a few lint commands your app's `package.json`.
+The plugin will add a few lint commands into your app's `package.json`.
 These commands will be configured against the CLI of your choice (e.g. `npm` or `yarn`).
 For example, in the example commands below `npm run lint` will run eslint on your `.js{x}` files.